-vDisks are managed throughout the vDisk lifecycle.
-Provisioning Services provides support for a full image lifecycle that takes a vDisk from initial creation, through deployment and subsequent updates, and finally to retirement.
+vDisks are managed throughout their lifecycle.
+Full image lifecycle takes a vDisk from creation, through deployment and subsequent updates, and finally to retirement.
 The lifecycle of a vDisk consists of four stages:

 Creating a vDisk

-Creation of a vDisk requires preparing the master target device for imaging, creating and configuring a vDisk file where the vDisk will reside, and then imaging the master target device to that file; resulting in a new base vDisk image.
+These steps result in a new base vDisk image.
 This process can be performed automatically, using the Imaging Wizard, or manually.
-Provisioning Services also provides the option to create a common image for use with a single target platform or for use with multiple target platforms.
-For details, refer to Creating vDisks.
+You can also create a common image for use with a single target platform or for use with multiple targets.
+For details, see Creating vDisks.

 Deploying a vDisk

 After a vDisk base image is created, it is deployed by assigning it to one or more devices.
 A device can have multiple vDisk assignments.
 When the device starts, it boots from an assigned vDisk.
-There are two boot mode options; Private Image mode (single device access, read/write), and Standard Image mode (multiple device access, write cache options).
+There are two boot mode options; Private Image mode (single device access, read/write), and standard image mode (multiple devices, write cache options).
 For more details, see Prerequisites for deploying vDisks later in this article.

 Updating a vDisk

 It is often necessary to update an existing vDisk so that the image contains the most current software and patches.
 Updates can be made manually, or the update process can be automated using vDisk Update Management features.
 Each time a vDisk is updated a new version is created.
 Different devices can access different versions based on the type of target device and version classification.
-A maintenance device can have exclusive read/write access to the newest maintenance version; test devices can have shared read-only access to versions classified as test versions, and production devices can have shared read-only access to production versions.
+A maintenance device can have exclusive read/write access to the newest maintenance version.
+Test devices can have shared read-only access to versions classified as test versions.
+Production devices can have shared read-only access to production versions.
 Versions are created and managed from the vDisk Versioning Dialog.
 An update can also be the result of merging versions.
-For more details on updating vDisks, refer to Updating vDisks.
+For more details on updating vDisks, see Updating vDisks.

 Retiring a vDisk

 Retiring a vDisk is the same as deleting.
-The entire VHDX chain including differencing and base image files, properties files, and lock files are deleted.
-For details, refer to Retiring a vDisk.
+The entire VHDX chain including differencing and base image files, properties files, and lock files, are deleted.
+For details, see Retiring a vDisk.

-In addition to those vDisk tasks performed within a vDisk’s lifecycle, there are also other vDisk maintenance tasks that can be performed, such as importing or exporting the vDisk, backing-up vDisks, replicating, and load balancing.
+In addition to those vDisk tasks performed within a disk’s lifecycle, there are also other vDisk maintenance tasks that can be performed.
+These include importing or exporting the vDisk, backing-up vDisks, replicating, and load balancing.

 Prerequisites for deploying vDisks

-vDisks are configured prior to being deployed.
+vDisks are configured before being deployed.
 Configuration tasks include:

-- Configuring the vDisk for Microsoft Volume Licensing (for details, refer to Configuring a vDisk for Microsoft Volume Licensing.
+- Configuring the vDisk for Microsoft Volume Licensing.
+For details, see Configuring a vDisk for Microsoft Volume Licensing.

 - Enabling Active Directory machine account password management, if applicable.

-- Enabling printer management (for details, refer to Managing Printers.
+- Enabling printer management.
+For details, see Managing printers.

 Selecting the write cache destination for standard vDisk images

-Provisioning Services supports several write cache destination options.
+Citrix Provisioning supports several write cache destination options.
 The write cache destination for a vDisk is selected on the General tab, which is available from the vDisk File Properties dialog.

 Considerations and requirements

-- Consider the impact of using server side persistent write cache.
-When administering this functionality, understand that persistent cache should only be used where unauthorized users have unprivileged access to a machine; ensure that machines are not shared among users.
+- Consider the impact of using the server-side persistent write cache.
+Persistent cache is only used where unauthorized users have access to a machine.
+Ensure that machines are not shared among users.

-- If selecting cache on local hard drive, ensure that the hard-disk drive is formatted with NTFS for Window devices, with a minimum of 500 MB.
+- When selecting cache on local hard drive, ensure that the hard-disk drive is formatted with NTFS for Window devices, with a minimum of 500 MB.

-- If selecting cache on the target device RAM and standard image mode, the registry setting WcMaxRamCacheMB (a DWORD) in the BNIStack Parameters determines the max size of the RAM write cache.
+- When selecting cache on the target device RAM and standard image mode, the registry setting WcMaxRamCacheMB (a DWORD) in the BNIStack Parameters determines the max size of the RAM write cache.
 If the registry entry does not exist, then the default value used is 3584 MB.

-- Provisioning Services 7.7 only supports the use of Microsoft System Center Configuration Manager (ConfigMgr) Client as follows:
+- Citrix Provisioning version 7.7 only supports the use of Microsoft System Center Configuration Manager (ConfigMgr) Client as follows:

 |ConfigMgr Client||Cache on device hard drive||Cache in device RAM with overflow on hard disk||Cache in device RAM|